ykmnkmi/jinja.dart/README.md

   Use `attribute` and `item` filters for `object.attribute` and `object[item]` expressions.
 - If `Environment({getAttribute})` is not passed, the `getItem` method will be used.
   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
+- Slices and negative indexes are not supported
 - Not yet supported:
-  - Slices and negative indexes
   - Conditional `extends` statement variant
   - Choice and ignore missing `include` statement variants
 - _work in progress_